Where To Eat In Southtown (aka Where To Eat In The King William Historic District)

 Located in a historic building at the entry to Southtown, Battalion has made its mark as a solid Italian restaurant in San Antonio, and THE best Italian in Southtown.
 This fire-station-turned-modern restaurant boasts delicious food served in a buzzy and contemporary atmosphere.

 While you won’t find any new takes on Italian food at Battalion, the “Italian classics done right” concept is more than winning.
-Battalion’s menu, which is a very traditional Italian menu, includes antipasti, primi, insulate, and pasta options, all served up at a reasonable $12-$14 a dish.
+Battalion’s menu, which is a very traditional Italian menu, includes antipasti, primi, insulate, and pasta options.
 Those looking for a heartier meal can select from their main entrees which include, among other things, eggplant/chicken parmesan, a pepper-crusted pork chop, and a NY strip.

 Battalion is another one of those rare Southtown eateries that have a dedicated parking lot.
 And in Battalion’s case, it has a decent-sized one.
 That said, come early if you plan to nab a spot because the later you wait, the busier the restaurant gets, and you are way less likely to find a parking spot, let alone a table.